intspirit/development-workflow/src/03-tickets-strategy.md

 3. `Open tab ‘my_tab’` / `go this submenu` / `something else understandable`
 4. `Add / change something`

 **Expected result:** `some result we expect`

-**Actual result:** the current system behavior

-Also images, videos and any other additional information should be attached.
+**Actual result:** the system behavior as is.
+Also images, videos, log output and any other additional information should be attached.